ajayrawat12/Self-Driving-Car-Simulation-using-Deep-Learning/README.md

 I have followed the five convolutional layers with four fully connected layers leading to an output control value that determines the steering angle of the car as an output.
 The fully connected layers are designed to function as a controller for steering.
 However as noted in the NVIDIA paper, it is not possible to distinguish as to which parts of the network perform feature extraction and which parts of the network perform the steering control.

-We have not used any dropout layers in the architecture below as we are strictly following the NVIDIA architecture .
+I have not used any dropout layers in the architecture below as we are strictly following the NVIDIA architecture .
 Also in my tests, I saw a degradation in performance when I added dropout layers in between any of the layers shown below.
 We combat overfitting with data augmentation as described below.

-We are using the adam optimizer since it given good results in my previous experiences and we do not need to adjust the learning rates manually.
+I am using the adam optimizer since it given good results in my previous experiences and we do not need to adjust the learning rates manually.

 The complete architecture of the model is summarized in diagram as below.